-If you are offered the post, the offer will be subject to standard pre-employment checks.
-You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
+If you are offered one of the posts, the offer will be subject to standard pre-employment checks.
+You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and we may contact the referees you have nominated.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.